 But most of the time, we need to figure this out via software, like the operating system of the device.

 So, on a mobile device (like a phone) tends how this in the “About Device” area of the operating system.
-On computers, you can find out about the MAC address the way you find out your current IP address.
-Since MAC and IP are closely related, the former is almost always around the area where you can find the latter.

 Pro tip: If your computer has two NICs (one for Wi-Fi and one for Ethernet), here’s how to know which MAC address belongs to which NIC: Connect one of the NICs to a network, only that one will also have an IP address.

-How to change your device’s MAC
+How to change a device’s MAC address

-Unlike a VIN, it’s not illegal to alter your device’s MAC address.
+By the way, unlike a VIN, it’s not illegal to alter your device’s MAC address.
 That’s probably because you really cannot permanently change a device’s MAC address anyway.

 What you can do is disguise a NIC’s real MAC address as another using software.
 This change is temporary.
 When you reset (or re-install) the application, or move the NIC to a different device, or sometimes even restart the device, its real MAC address will return.
-That said, keep in mind the limited sense of the word change when it comes to MAC addresses.

 There are many different types of networking devices, of which some you can change the MAC address, some you can’t.
 Generally, though, you can change the MAC of a router or a computer.
 And that’s probably all we’d need to do anyway.